camaraproject/IdentityAndConsentManagement/documentation/CAMARA-API-access-and-user-consent.md

       - If NOT granted, **the operator’s consent capture procedure is triggered**.
 Out-of-band consent capture as part of asynchronous CIBA flow (e.g. push notification with fallback to SMS, etc...). **Operators can choose the consent capture mechanism that best suits their capabilities, preferences and needs**.
   - Covered scenarios:
     - No front-end developer software in user device
-    - Back-end services (e.g. bank BE anti-fraud validation using MSISDN).
+    - Back-end services (e.g. bank BE anti-fraud validation using phone number).
     - Off-net scenarios (no mobile connection)
     - Device connected to WiFi
     - Device without UI (IoT)